MaidScientistIzutsumiMarin/tumblrbot/README.md

       - Added pretty colors to the output.
       - Added a link to the blog's draft page after generation.
       - Posts are created as markdown instead of html by default which makes editing easier.
-      - Error checking was added for uploading drafts to [Tumblr](https://tumblr.com), so it won't silently fail.
+      - Added error checking for uploading drafts to [Tumblr](https://tumblr.com), so it won't silently fail.
       - Config options:
          - Changed `tumblr_consumer_key` to `TUMBLR_CONSUMER_KEY`.
          - Changed `tumblr_consumer_secret` to `TUMBLR_CONSUMER_SECRET`.